BioHPC/MegaR/README.md

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/testerror.PNG)
 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/teststats.PNG)

-MegaR also provides the user with an AUC graph for further analysis under the **AUC** tab.

 #### Important feature ####
 From a practical perspective, it is important to identify features that are important in identifying the class of metagenomic sample.
 The top ten important species or genus crucial in identifying the class of sample along with their variable importance is shown under the **Important Feature** tab.